-- 5.5.1 Provincial and federal environmental regulations are recognized and applicable within the Village boundaries. - 5.5.2 Protection and enhancement of local environmentally sensitive areas, local water bodies and aquatic species, and wildlife corridors shall be undertaken through Section 6.3 Environmental DPAs. - 5.5.3 Support local, regional, and Provincial efforts to protect the Village from flooding, including enforcement of the Section 6.3 Environmental DPAs. - 5.5.4 The Village shall endeavour to periodically evaluate environmentally sensitive areas and sensitive ecosystems, and where applicable, protect these areas through the use of available legislative tools. - 5.5.5 Encourage developers on private land to preserve and retain existing trees. - 5.5.6 Seek funding to develop a Sensitive Ecosystem Inventory in Slocan, and periodically update the sensitive ecosystem mapping in support of endangered or regionally important species and ecosystems. - 5.5.7 Consider developing a Tree Retention Policy to enable net gain of trees and canopy cover through tree monitoring, enhanced replacement ratios, and incentives for tree planting and maintenance on private land and boulevards.
-The policy should consider prioritizing: - Retention, relocation, or replacement; - Net gain goal through development replacement and tree planting programs;
+- 5.5.1 Provincial and federal environmental regulations are recognized and applicable within the Village boundaries. - 5.5.2 Protection and enhancement of local environmentally sensitive areas, local water bodies and aquatic species, and wildlife corridors shall be undertaken through Section 6.3 Environmental DPAs. - 5.5.3 Support local, regional, and Provincial efforts to protect the Village from flooding, including enforcement of the Section 6.3 Environmental

-- Require 2:1 replacement of trees removed over 20 cm at DBH by development; - Create Community Tree Planting programs with corporate sponsorship that encourage education and stewardship of these valued natural assets; - e) Create an adopt a tree program for seasonal watering of street and park trees; and - Develop a tree identification and inventory program for street trees coordinated by an educational institution. - 5.5.8 All new developments should incorporate FireSmart Canada principles and design standards. - 5.5.9 The Village will work closely with biologists and waste management professionals to determine an appropriate strategy for living with wildlife and minimizing dangerous wildlife encounters in the Village. - 5.5.0 Support efforts to maintain the water quality and environmental integrity (e.g. riparian areas, fish habitat) of Slocan Lake, Slocan River, Springer and Climax Creeks due to the many ecosystem services these areas provide to the Village and the region, and for its tourism value. - 5.5.11 Recognize the value of urban trees to store carbon, reduce water run-off, buffer windstorms, and mitigate summer heating impacts.
+DPAs. - 5.5.4 The Village shall endeavour to periodically evaluate environmentally sensitive areas and sensitive ecosystems, and where applicable, protect these areas through the use of available legislative tools. - 5.5.5 Encourage developers on private land to preserve and retain existing trees. - 5.5.6 Seek funding to develop a Sensitive Ecosystem Inventory in Slocan, and periodically update the sensitive ecosystem mapping in support of endangered or regionally important species and ecosystems. - 5.5.7 Consider developing a Tree Retention Policy to enable net gain of trees and canopy cover through tree monitoring, enhanced replacement ratios, and incentives for tree planting and maintenance on private land and boulevards.
+The policy should consider prioritizing: - Retention, relocation, or replacement; - b.
+Net gain goal through development replacement and tree planting programs: - c.
+Require 2:1 replacement of trees removed over 20 cm at DBH (diameter at breast height) by development; - Create Community Tree Planting programs with corporate sponsorship that encourage education and stewardship of these valued natural assets; - e.
+Create an adopt a tree program for seasonal watering of street and park trees; and - f.
+Develop a tree identification and inventory program for street trees coordinated by an educational institution. - 5.5.8 All new developments should incorporate FireSmart Canada principles and design standards. - 5.5.9 The Village should work closely with biologists, waste management professionals and incorporate TEK to determine an appropriate strategy for living with wildlife and minimizing dangerous wildlife encounters in the Village. - 5.5.10 Incorporate TEK into decision-making to support efforts to maintain the water quality and environmental integrity (e.g. riparian areas, fish habitat) of Slocan Lake, Slocan River, Springer and Climax Creeks due to the many ecosystem services these areas provide to the Village and the region, and for its tourism value. - 5.5.11 Recognize the value of urban trees to store carbon, reduce water run-off, buffer windstorms, and mitigate summer heating impacts. - 5.5.12 Advocate for and support grant or other funding to analyze groundwater impact of septic systems in a densification scenario and propose solution pathways.